ArturoDent/find-and-transform/README.md

 * ${CLIPBOARD}
 * ${pathSeparator}
 * ${lineNumber}              only resolved once for first cursor, TODO resolve for each selection/cursor
+* ${resultsFiles}
 ```

 These variables should have the same resolved values as found at [vscode's pre-defined variables documentation](https://code.visualstudio.com/docs/editor/variables-reference#_predefined-variables).

+> ` ${resultsFiles}` is a specially created variable that will scope the next search to those files in the previous search's results.
+In this way you can run successive searches narrowing the scope each time to the previous search results files.
+See [Search using the Panel](searchInPanel.md).

 <br/>